Raster Engraving vs. Vector Engraving: What's the Difference

 Best Laser Engraver for Vector and Raster Engraving

 For vector and raster engraving, you need a laser engraver that can support both types of graphics.
 It means that it should be compatible with raster image formats, such as JPG, PNG, JPEG, BMP, and TIFF, and vector graphics, such as SVG and DXF.

-xTool D1 is a high-accuracy diode laser engraving and cutting machine.
+xTool D1 Pro is a high-accuracy diode laser engraver.
 It is an ideal machine for DIY projects, hobbyists, artists, professionals, designers, and small businesses.
 It supports both vector and raster engraving.

 The machine is compatible with different file formats, including SVG, DXF, JPG, JPEG, PNG, BMP, TIF, CR2, and many more.
 Both vector graphics and raster formats are supported.

-The most important thing about xTool D1 is its high accuracy.
+The most important thing about xTool D1 Pro is its high accuracy.
 The laser beams are confined at a very tiny sport measuring 0.08 x 0.08mm.
-It offers fine and clean lines while engraving and reduces burn marks.
+It offers fine and clean lines while engraving.
 Due to its high accuracy, it is an ideal machine for raster and vector engraving.

 Almost all laser engraving machines are capable of raster engraving, and they can offer good results.
 But the problem lies with vector engraving because it requires high accuracy movement of the laser module.
 If the machine is not capable of that, the vector engraving won’t give good results.

 xTool D1 Pro has a high movement accuracy.
 First of all, the machine is made of a steel frame, which offers ultimate stability.
 Due to the sturdy structure, the repeat position accuracy is 0.02mm.